 Certain provisions in our bylaws could make it difficult for a third party to acquire a significant ownership percentage of our Shares without creating an obligation to purchase all or part of our Shares.
 These bylaw provisions could discourage certain types of transactions involving the acquisition of our Shares.
 Also, these provisions could discourage transactions in which our shareholders would receive a premium on current market value for their Shares.
 For example, subject to certain exceptions, any person who seeks to acquire beneficial ownership of 10% or more of our outstanding capital stock will need to obtain the prior written approval of our board of directors.
 If the approval of our board of directors is required under our bylaws for any Share acquisition or voting agreement, and such acquisition or voting agreement is undertaken without such approval, the voting rights with respect to such Shares may be null and void, and a person who acquires Shares in violation of these provisions would be required to sell them within 90 days of such acquisition.
-Our board of directors may consider certain factors set forth in our bylaws, as well as any prior approvals of governmental authorities required for such acquisition, including antitrust or other regulatory approvals (such as any prior approval of the U.S. Federal Energy Regulatory Commission required for such proposed purchase).
-See "Description of our Capital Stock and Bylaws-Anti-Takeover Protections" and "Regulatory, Permits and Envirionmental Matters-Laws Applicable to Electricity Generation."
+Our board of directors may consider certain factors set forth in our bylaws, as well as any prior approvals of governmental authorities required for such acquisition, including antitrust or other regulatory approvals.
+See "Description of our Capital Stock and Bylaws-Anti-Takeover Protections" and "The Issuer-Business-Legal Regime; Taxation-Regulation; Permits; Environmental Matters-Laws Applicable to Electricity Generation."